-If you love the delightful taste of lemons then you need to make these gluten-free lemon brownies right away.
-With a moist tender crumb and topped with lemon glaze these are absolutely delicious and will quickly become a favorite.
-And not only are they easy to make you can whip them up in just one bowl.
+If you love the delightful taste of lemons, then you need to make these gluten-free lemon brownies right away.
+With a moist, tender crumb and topped with lemon glaze, these are absolutely delicious and will quickly become a favorite.
+Not only are they easy to make, but you can whip them up in just one bowl.
+For another lemon dessert, try my Gluten-Free Lemon Loaf with Lemon Glaze.

-- Gluten-Free Flour: I use Better Batter Gluten-Free Flour Mix for most of my baking.
-I get consistently good results with this blend.
-It is a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+- Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
+I’ve been using them both with great results.
+They are both a 1-1 substitute.
+If you use another gluten-free flour be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon xanthan gum per cup of flour.

 - sugar, eggs, almond milk, baking soda, salt, and confectioner’s sugar